SquirrelGrip/quotes/README.md

 * Null Safety.
 * Extension Functions.
 * Operator Functions.
+* Infix Function.
 * Data classes.
 (Record classes are now in Java and Kotlin 1.5 takes advantage of them)
+* Enum classes.
 * Public by default.
 * Final by default.
 * companion objects
+* objects

 ## Testing
-* Stop putting the word test in front of your tests...the @Test should be enough to signify it is a test.
+* Stop putting the word test in front of your tests...the @Test should be enough to signify it is a test, within the classes that has the word Test at the end of it and is in the test part of your code.
+What more do you need to remind you you that testing is important.
 * Use Date.now() + arbitrary amount to create a date in the future instead of hard coding a future date that will eventually come and your tests start breaking.
 * Rocks over Mocks...Prefer the use of a real class over a mock.
+* Mock what you do not own.

 ## Test Driven Development
 * Red Green Refactor
-* What is motivating you to make that change.
+* What is motivating you to make that change?
 * Write a failing test, instead of writing a test that fails.
 * Instead of trying think if the test is going fail, run it to see if it fails and why.
+(A habit of people new to TDD will often try to figure out what will happen during the test, which is built up from many years of not testing)
 * Write the bare minimum to make that test pass.
+No more.

 # Observations
-* Reliability always trumps Performance...If you cannot finish the race, it doesn't really matter how fast you are.
+* Reliability always trumps Performance...If you cannot finish the race, it doesn't really matter how fast you are at the beginning.
 * When someone, who has never done TDD before, writes their first failing test and they run it and see it fail, they feel a sense of horror.
 A seasoned TDDer gets used to that feeling and embraces it.
 * Does every exception need a message?
 Exception messages are there to provide more information to the user or because the exception itself is vague and/or ambiguous.
 The name (or type) of the Exception should be enought to determine what went wrong.
 If there are any further details that can be passed to the Exception should be.
 A useful message should be constructed from the information and that should be the only place the message is created.
-** Consider Internationalisation excercise to translate all error message...if all the possible messages are created inside the Exception itself.
+  * Consider Internationalisation excercise to translate all error message...if all the possible messages are created inside the Exception itself.

 # Ravings of a Mad Man
 I sometimes need to just brain dump.
 Writing things down, just so I do not have to think about them and then it just clears my brain to think about other things.
 The following is some of those...